ShuklaGroup/esmdynamic/README.md

 run_esmdynamic --csv example.csv --output_dir example
 ```

-The output directory will contain the numerical output for each sequence in a plain text file that can be easily read by `numpy.loadtxt`.
-A PNG image and a HTML-based visualization file are also provided.
+To interpret the output, please see next section.

-Depending on your system's memory, you may change the default values for `batch_size` or `chunk_size` to trade off between speed and VRAM.
+Depending on your system's memory, you may change the default values for `--batch_size` or `--chunk_size` to trade off between speed and VRAM.
+You may also experiment with the `--low_memory` flag, which runs each head sequentially instead of in parallel, but this is considerably slower.

 ### Output Interpretation <a name="output"></a>